SofiaInchausti/frontend-gemini/README.md

 ## The app is deployed.
 Follow this link to access it: [GeminiApp](https://gemini-six-roan.vercel.app/), or follow the installation guidelines to set it up locally.

+## Chat Functionality
+When users enter emergency information, the app intelligently identifies missing details (such as location) and prompts the user to provide them.
+For instance, if a user writes, "My cat fell from a tree and got injured" but omits the location, the app will ask for the missing information.
+The user can then simply reply with the additional detail, like "In the park," without needing to retype the entire message.

+This approach ensures a smooth and seamless experience, allowing users to complete their report in a natural, conversational flow, without having to repeat or rewrite previously entered information.
+It reduces friction and saves time, making the process of providing emergency details faster and more user-friendly.

 ## Installation

 To get started with Gemini Frontend, follow these steps to set up the project locally: